mjrgh/DirectOutputClientImportDemo/README.md

 InternalMain() function, which is just there as an example (and for testing that the demo program actually does what it purports to).

+## Visual Basic Version

+The DofDllImportVB subfolder has the equivalent code in Visual Basic.
+The structure is essentially identical.